mosmith3asu/MultiRobotSystems/README.md

 Everything runs on a 100 × 100 grid over the unit square, with a spill that keeps diffusing while the robots move.

-This folder is part of the `MultiRobotSystems` coursework repo.
-The sibling folders `Flocking/` and `GillespiesDirectMethod/` hold the earlier homework: digraph consensus, flocking ODEs, and stochastic chemical-reaction models.

 ---

 ## Quick start